zuora/sdk-java-samples/doc/models/subscription-status.md

 # Subscription State

-Represents the type of plan item.
+Represents the state of a subscription.

 ## Enumeration